Four Months

 we might never have another chance.

 Originally featured in the First 100 Days gallery, an exhibit on the first 100 days of the Trump presidency.
 It was curated by the Wisconsin Union Directorate Art Committee in Spring 2017.
-The poem was written in two pieces, the first coming the day after Donald Trump's election and the second roughly four months afterward.
-The piece was originally presented with fairly extensive notes (in which I made absurd and nonsensical comparisons between the second part of this poem and the The Waste Land), though I will refrain from adding them here.
+The poem was written in two pieces, the first coming the day after Donald Trump’s election and the second roughly four months afterward.
+The piece was originally presented with fairly extensive and unnecessary notes (which clearly meant to evoke The Waste Land), though I will refrain from adding them here, as I find the poem alone embarrassing enough.